mbykov/relax/Readme.md

 Relax is a small  [component](http://github.com/component/component) and node.js module.

 Relax is a high-level CouchDB client on a top of [superagent](http://github.com/visionmedia/superagent).
 It's goal is to help you write not so criminally-long http-requests in Couch style, leaving the rest of a job to powerful superagent.
-It can be a lightweight replacement of a jquery.coush.js and has almost the same methods.
-Relax is tiny - 8K.
+It can be a lightweight replacement of a [jquery.couch.js](https://github.com/apache/couchdb/tree/master/share/www/script) and has almost the same methods.
+Except those that are easier and more reasonable to use in the console.
+And it is is tiny ~ 8K.

 ## Usage